isabelc/Comment-Notifier-No-Spammers/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.5.3 =
+Fix - Don't import invalid subscribers from other plugins.

 = 1.5.2 =
 Fixed a bug that would delete the plugin settings (not subscriber data) upon plugin deactivation.